mainmatter/svelte-workshop/2-sveltekit-basics.iapresenter/text.md

   4: npm run dev -- --open
 ```

-- using JS over TS as this is an intro to Sveltekit rather than TS
+- using JS over TS as this is an intro to SvelteKit rather than TS
 - we will still be using JSDoc for some autocompletion
 - The library project allows you to quickly build an npm package for svelte/sveltekit